Millionaires in NYC set to face highest tax rate in US

 States including California, Minnesota and Washington are also considering wealth taxes, raising taxes on capital gains or setting new top income tax rates.
 President Joe Biden — who said on the campaign trail he’d raise income taxes on high earners — has proposed tax hikes on wealthy individuals and families and a corporate tax rate increase to pay for his infrastructure plan.

-Democrats in New York hope the tax increase could bring in at least $3 billion and prevent the need for spending cuts in years to come.
-Assembly Member Helene Weinstein said the bill would be introduced Tuesday, and Sen. Liz Krueger said the leaders of the Assembly and Senate have agreed on the bill.
+Democrats in New York hope the tax increase could bring in at least $2.8 billion this upcoming year and prevent the need for spending cuts in years to come.

-New York’s top income tax rate is currently 8.82%, while New York City residents face an additional 3.88% top tax rate.
+New York’s top income tax rate is currently 8.82% for income over roughly $1 million, while New York City residents face an additional 3.88% top tax rate.

-Democrats want to raise the combined top tax rate for New York City millionaires above California’s top income tax rate of 13.3%, though exact details of the proposal weren’t available Tuesday afternoon.
+New York is now set to raise the combined top tax rate for New York City millionaires above California’s top income tax rate of 13.3%.

+New Yorkers who make over $1 million would face a 9.65% income tax rate.
+That increases to 10.3% for taxpayers who make between $5 million and $25 million, and 10.9% for those who make over $25 million.

-Senate Leader Andrea Stewart-Cousins, Assembly Speaker Carl Heastie and Gov. Andrew Cuomo announced they reached a budget deal Tuesday, but didn’t include specifics on the tax hike on high-earners: “Working and middle-class taxpayers will receive the relief they desperately need, while the wealthiest New Yorkers will help their neighbors,” Stewart-Cousins said in a statement.
+“Working and middle-class taxpayers will receive the relief they desperately need, while the wealthiest New Yorkers will help their neighbors,” Stewart-Cousins said in a statement announcing that legislative leaders and Cuomo reached a budget deal Tuesday.

-Senate Democratic Majority spokesperson Mike Murphy said he expected the public could view the revenue bill online by sometime Tuesday evening.
-Spokespeople for the governor and Heastie’s office didn’t immediately respond to request for comment.
+The exact language of the tax hike wasn’t available online until late Tuesday evening.
+New York was also set to raise the corporate tax rate from 6.5% to 7.25% for taxpayers with net incomes over $5 million.
+That move — along with a reinstatement of the capital base tax — would raise $750 million this upcoming year.

 Democrats won control of the state Senate in 2018, but they gained more leverage last year by winning a veto-proof supermajority.